 |Colorado||North Carolina||New Hampshire|

 What is the rate being charged?

-Whether your patrons are taxed, and at what rate, depends on both their location and the types of benefits you are providing in their tier.
+As referenced above, whether your patrons are taxed and at what rate depends on both their location and the types of benefits you are providing in the tier they have pledged to.

 It is important to understand that tax rates and rules change frequently.
-Patreon ensures your patrons are taxed at the current rate for the patron location and the benefits being provided.
+Patreon partners with local experts to ensure that your patrons are taxed at the current rate for the patron location and the benefits being provided.

 Will more states/countries start requiring Patreon to charge sales tax in the future?

-Very likely.
+Yes, it's very likely.
 We expect more states and countries will attempt to pass similar laws or regulatory changes in the future.
-We are constantly monitoring ours and your obligations and will keep this page up to date and with as much warning as possible.
+We are constantly monitoring our and your obligations and will keep this page up to date and with as much warning as possible.

 How will US Sales tax work for a creator that charges ‘per thing’?

 Sales tax applies to each transaction.
 For patrons that pay per thing, if they are in a location that requires sales tax, and the thing you offer is taxable in their location, they will find sales tax applied to each monthly transaction where you posted a ‘thing’ during that month and the patron paid for it.

 What are the new advanced tax settings and how will they save patrons money?